zone/frontend/.github/ISSUE_TEMPLATE/chore.md

 ---
 name: Chore
-about: A task to maintenance and keep the project in order.
+about: A maintenance task to keep the project in order.

 ---